heptarch/heptarch.github.io/about.md

            bio: 'Making wonder cool again, one dumb idea at a time.', },
            {
-           bio: 'Quantum machine learning researcher at <a href="https://xanadu.ai/">Xanadu</a> with an extra core or two.', },
+           bio: '<a href="https://inspirehep.net/authors/1868975">High-energy theorist</a> turned quantum machine learning researcher at <a href="https://xanadu.ai/">Xanadu</a>.', },
         ];